Cook Like Czechs

 Instructions

-• Peel and finely chop the onion.
-Grate the pickle on a hand grater (small holes).
+• Peel and finely chop ¼ onion.
+Grate 1 dill pickle on a hand grater (small holes).

 • Put the onion and grated pickle in a bowl.
-Add the rest of the ingredients: pickle juice, mayonnaise, and mustard.
-Season with salt and pepper.
+Add the rest of the ingredients: 1 Tablespoon pickle juice, 4 Tablespoons mayonnaise, and 1 teaspoon yellow mustard.
+Season with ¼ teaspoon salt and ⅛ teaspoon ground pepper.

 • Mix everything until combined.
 Leave the tartar sauce to sit in the fridge for a few minutes.